linkorb/exo/README.md

 It will use the NATS request/response mechanism to respond to the request with a gzipped JSON string representing a regular Exo response.

-To test you can use the included `nats-request` command to send a request on STDIN, and receive a response on STDOUT.
+To test you can use the included `nats-request` command to send a request (as JSON over STDIN or by providing a filename), and receive a response on STDOUT.
 This command uses the worker's NATS environment variables to setup the connection to the NATS server.

-* `./bin/console nats-request < request.json`
+* `./bin/console nats-request < request.json` # load request from STDIN
+* `./bin/console nats-request request.json` # load request from filename

 ### Camunda Worker